FlamingRhino911/clonepa-maria-sama-truly-hates-you/README.md

 5. Copy the third track (Maria-Sama Truly Hates You!!!) to the beatmap's folder.
 6. Rename the track in the folder to `audio.mp3`.

+TODO: simplified instructions for current version using the website version as base.